dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0801.md

 The early advocates of algorithmic thinking would be appalled at many of the「computer literacy」courses in the 1980s and 1990s, which focused on how to use desktop applications, such as word processors, spreadsheets, and sketchpads.
 Motivated students and teachers found these courses boring.
 Literacy with desktop software was a far cry from their aspirations to participate in and shape the computer revolution.
 The professional societies, including ACM, IEEE-CS, and the British Computer Society, offered to help K–12 educators develop computer courses with more depth, but got little buy-in.
 In 1999, a US National Research Council commission upped the ante, reframing the question from literacy to fluency.
 Fluency offered capabilities, concepts, and skills essential for some levels of computational thinking.
 The NRC initiative was paired with a textbook Fluency with Information Technology that became quite popular among high school teachers.

 Many schools brought computing into their curricula for pragmatic reasons as they responded to demands from parents and school boards.
-They sought access to simulations and other teaching software, access to basic programming, participation in the Internet revolution, learning 21st-century skills, preparation for employment in STEM fields, broadened social participation, and a new means for children to express individual creativity.7 Educators and parents were disposed toward these goals because they believed that learning programming teaches important skills no other subject does, and because they did not want their children to be at a disadvantage in a world increasingly dependent on skills with information and communication technology.
+They sought access to simulations and other teaching software, access to basic programming, participation in the Internet revolution, learning 21st-century skills, preparation for employment in STEM fields, broadened social participation, and a new means for children to express individual creativity.
+[7] Educators and parents were disposed toward these goals because they believed that learning programming teaches important skills no other subject does, and because they did not want their children to be at a disadvantage in a world increasingly dependent on skills with information and communication technology.

 In the 2000s, the entry of programming and computational design into schools was also easier because of advances in programming methodology and technology and changes in what entry-level programmers needed to know.
 New languages such as Python were much easier to use and hid well the underlying details of the operating system and hardware.
 Graphical, drag-and-drop user interfaces were very successful.
 Powerful tools automated significant parts of the programming process.

 With all these advancements in programming languages, tools, and methods, programming was accessible to more students and teachers than ever before.
 There were more opportunities for becoming fluent in computing.
 But even so, in 2010 many schools had no computer courses or Advanced Placement curriculum in computing.
 Gaining fluency was not powerful enough to be a driving force.

+7 Guzdial (2015)

 ## 8.5 Computational Thinking Revived